Maple and Mustard flavor this easy Slow Cooker Corned Beef which is perfect for a change of pace on St. Patrick’s Day.

 Instructions:

-- Pat the corned beef dry with a paper towel.
+- Rinse, then pat the corned beef dry with a paper towel.

 - Set a large skillet on the stove top to medium-high heat.
 Add cooking oil to coat the bottom of the pan.
 When the oil is hot, brown the meat on all sides.